 The Athena SWAN Charter recognises advancement of gender equality: representation, progression and success for all.

-Ten schools at Ulster currently hold Athena SWAN awards.
+Eleven schools at Ulster currently hold Athena Swan awards.

-- The School of Nursing obtained a Silver award in the November 2018 round
+- The School of Psychology holds a Silver award

-- The School of Engineering obtained a Silver award in the April 2019 round
+- The School of Engineering holds a Silver award

-- The School of Computing, Engineering and Intelligent Systems obtained a Bronze award in the November 2015 round
+- The Belfast School of Architecture and the Built Environment holds a Bronze award

-- The School of Health Sciences obtained a Bronze award in the April 2016 round
+- The School of Health Sciences holds a Bronze award

-- The School of Computing obtained a Bronze award in the November 2016 round
+- The School of Biomedical Sciences holds a Bronze award

-- The School of Pharmacy and Pharmaceutical Sciences obtained a Bronze award in the April 2017 round
+- The School of Pharmacy and Pharmaceutical Sciences holds a Bronze award

-- The School of Sport obtained a Bronze award in the April 2017 round
+- The School of Sport holds a Bronze award

-- The School of Biomedical Sciences obtained a Bronze award in the November 2017 round
+- The School of Computing holds a Bronze award

-- The School of Geography and Environmental Sciences obtained a Bronze award in the November 2017 round
+- The School of Computing, Engineering and Intelligent Systems holds a Bronze award

 The University is committed to promoting positive role models to all staff and students.